-IV.
-RESOLUTION 2023-11-01 ARCHITECTURAL SERVICES RFP
+C. RESOLUTION 2023-11-01 ARCHITECTURAL SERVICES RFP

-A RESOLUTION OF THE DOWNTOWN INVESTMENT AUTHORITY ("DIA"), ACTING IN ITS CAPACITIES AS BOTH THE DOWNTOWN ECONOMIC DEVELOPMENT AGENCY AND COMMUNITY REDEVELOPMENT AGENCY FOR DOWNTOWN, INSTRUCTING ITS CHIEF EXECUTIVE OFFICER TO CAUSE TO BE ISSUED A REQUEST FOR PROPOSAL OR FUNCTIONAL EQUIVALENT FOR THE PROCUREMENT OF ON-DEMAND (CONTINUING SERVICES CONTRACT OR FUNCTIONAL EQUIVALENT) ARCHITECTURAL AND DESIGN SERVICES FOR SEVERAL FOOD AND BEVERAGE FACILITIES AS MORE FULLY IDENTIFIED HEREIN; AUTHORIZING ITS CHIEF EXECUTIVE OFFICER TO ENTER INTO A CONTRACT FOR SUCH SERVICES; SPECIFICALLY IDENTIFYING CERTAIN FOOD AND BEVERAGE FACILITIES AND LOCATIONS; INSTRUCTING ITS CHIEF EXECUTIVE OFFICER TO OBTAIN CERTAIN APPROVALS BY THE DIA BOARD PRIOR TO AUTHORIZING SERVICES FOR SPECIFIC "PROJECTS" AS IDENTIFIED HEREIN; PROVIDING AN EFFECTIVE DATE.
+A RESOLUTION OF THE DOWNTOWN INVESTMENT AUTHORITY ("DIA"), ACTING IN ITS CAPACITIES AS BOTH THE DOWNTOWN DEVELOPMENT AGENCY ECONOMIC AND COMMUNITY REDEVELOPMENT AGENCY FOR DOWNTOWN, INSTRUCTING ITS CHIEF EXECUTIVE OFFICER TO CAUSE TO BE ISSUED A REQUEST FOR PROPOSAL OR FUNCTIONAL EQUIVALENT FOR THE PROCUREMENT ON-DEMAND (CONTINUING SERVICES CONTRACT FUNCTIONAL EQUIVALENT) ARCHITECTURAL AND DESIGN SERVICES FOR SEVERAL FOOD AND BEVERAGE FACILITIES AS MORE FULLY IDENTIFIED HEREIN: AUTHORIZING ITS CHIEF EXECUTIVE OFFICER TO ENTER INTO A CONTRACT FOR SUCH SERVICES; SPECIFICALLY IDENTIFYING CERTAIN FOOD AND BEVERAGE FACILITIES AND LOCATIONS; INSTRUCTING ITS CHIEF EXECUTIVE OFFICER TO OBTAIN CERTAIN APPROVALS BY THE DIA BOARD PRIOR TO AUTHORIZING SERVICES FOR SPECIFIC "PROJECTS" AS IDENTIFIED HEREIN; PROVIDING AN EFFECTIVE DATE.

-Board Chair Citrano gave the floor to DIA's Lori Boyer to introduce the resolution.
+Board Chair Citrano gave the floor to CEO Lori Boyer to present Resolution 2023-11-01.